Prokuplje: 1689-1878: wars and ethnic changes

-During the 1877–1878 period, these Albanians were expelled by Serbian forces in a way that today would be characterized as ethnic cleansing.
-A report was made by local authorities in early 1878 for the minister of education at the time, Alimpje Vasiljević.
-There were 131 villages, with 1,485 Serbian homes and 1,553 Muslim homes.
-12 villages were unregistered as snowfall made them inaccessible, but the inhabitants of these abandoned villages were previously all Albanian.
-Therefore, the number of houses in regards to the villages only accounts for 119 villages.
-It is estimated that around 11,437 Albanians left their homes in 119 villages in the Prokuplje district with the arrival of the Serbian army.

 Modern Serbia and Yugoslavia (1877-)

 In 1877, the entire Toplica region was captured from the Ottomans by Serbian forces, with Prokuplje changing hands on 19 December 1877.
 The Berlin Congress of 1878 recognised the city and the wider area as part of Serbia.

+During the 1877–1878 period, Albanians were expelled by Serbian forces, in a way that today would be characterized as ethnic cleansing.
+It is estimated that around 11,437 Albanians left their homes in 119 villages in the Prokuplje district with the arrival of the Royal Serbian Army.

+A report was made by local authorities in early 1878 for the minister of education at the time, Alimpje Vasiljević.
+There were 131 villages, with 1,485 Serbian homes and 1,553 Muslim homes, while 12 villages were unregistered as snowfall made them inaccessible, but the inhabitants of these abandoned villages were previously Albanian.

 From 1929 to 1941, Prokuplje was part of the Morava Banovina of the Kingdom of Yugoslavia.
 During the First and Second World War Prokuplje was completely destroyed, but in the post-war period it became an industrial town.

 In June 2018, Prokuplje gained the status of a city, along with Bor.